shabbyrobe/xmlwriter/tester/README.md

 at the top and one and only one root element.
 Many files with the .xml extension on my hard drive do not satisfy this.

+`ctester.c` does not work with entities that contain double quotes in the content.
+They are written by libxml's `xmlTextWriterWriteDTDEntity` with double quotes regardless.
+Should follow this up with libxml, see if it's a bug at their end.